Military in Greenland: Cold War

-Cold War

 Since overseas territories, such as Greenland, could hardly be protected by a Scandinavian Defence Alliance, Denmark's integration into NATO was likely to happen.
 In 1949, new opportunities for both countries opened up as the Danish membership into the military alliance was in place.
 The US hoped to solve the question of a navy presence through multilateral negotiations.
 However, Denmark saw itself in a position to circumvent agreements with the American superpower, which was based solely on bilateral negotiations, and to guarantee Greenland's sovereignty for the future.

-On 27 April 1951, Thulesag 2 agreement (1951 Greenland Defense Agreement) was signed.
-This meant that the United States would assist Denmark in necessary defence of Greenland within the framework of the North Atlantic Treaty.
-For this purpose, more American military bases were to be established.
-Article 5, paragraph 3, guaranteed the US and its troops unrestricted freedom of operation between these bases, on land, air, and sea, throughout the entire national territory.
-Article 6 obliged the US "to show due respect for all regulations and customs affecting the population and the administration of Greenland".
+On 27 April 1951, Denmark and the United States signed the Greenland Defense Agreement.
+The US accepted the legal obligation to help defend Greenland if necessary, within the framework of NATO.
+The agreement allowed the US to keep its three main military bases in Greenland—Thule, Narsarsuaq and Sondrestrom—and to establish new bases or "defense areas" if deemed necessary by NATO.
+The agreement allows US troops to freely use and move between these bases.
+The US military was given jurisdiction over the defense areas, but agreed not to infringe upon Danish sovereignty in Greenland.
 The military airbase in Narsarsuaq was developed into a joint base of Danish and American troops.
+The 2004 Igaliku Agreement stated that the US must inform Denmark and Greenland of any proposed changes.

 At the end of 1953, the secret of a weather station 140 km from the army base in Kangerlussuaq came to light.
 The station had been built by US forces without the knowledge of the Danish government.

+The United States has operated Pituffik Space Base, originally Thule Air Base, since the 1950s.

 Nevertheless, on 15 March 1954, the expansion of Thule Air Base was set into motion.
 This included the installation of a new generation air defense system that was equipped with nuclear weapons.
 The expansion also involved the forced resettlement of local Inuit inhabitants.

-Changes from 2008 / 2009
+The United States built a secret nuclear-powered base, called Camp Century, in the Greenland ice sheet in 1959.
+This was part of Project Iceworm, a top secret United States Army program which aimed to build a network of mobile nuclear missile launch sites under the Greenland ice sheet.
+The goal was to install a vast network of nuclear missile launch sites that could survive a first strike.
+The base and the project were abandoned in the late 1960s.

+Greenlandic self-government

 A referendum on the law on self-government was held in Greenland on 25 November 2008.
 A large majority of 75.5% voted in favour of extended self-government.
 The law is to be seen as a step towards independence from Denmark.
 On 21 June 2009, an extended agreement on autonomy came into force.
 Only foreign and defence policy remained in Danish responsibility.
 The Greenlandic government took over responsibilities for the police, justice, and coastal protection.
 Those that affect Navy provision include: